mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/EarthSci202526.md

 ---

+# What do you know?

+1. What effects does climate change have on humans and the natural environment?
+2. What is your current understanding of what is causing climate change?

+---

+# How do you think lingering skepticism can impact our abilities to respond to climate change?

+---

 # [How do you feel climate change?](https://www.youtube.com/watch?v=iS0dJ0divP8)

 <iframe width="1000" height="515" src="https://www.youtube.com/embed/iS0dJ0divP8?si=JG4BJ_8mJait38PU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>